Do you want powerful encounters with God daily and every moment of your life? If so, then you need the mighty baptism in the Holy Spirit.

 Here’s the backstory:

 I had lots of training in what the Bible said—not all of it correct—but no relationship with Jesus.
-I got saved for real in 2001, for that was the first time that I actually made Jesus my personal Boss—the Lord of my life.
+I gave my heart to Jesus for real in 2001, for that was the first time that I actually made Jesus my personal Boss—the Lord of my life.
 And from that moment on, I began to change.

-After I got saved, I sought God with all my heart.
+After I gave my heart to Jesus, I sought God with all my heart.

 I was a baby in Christ, so I had a long way to go, and I was a very messed-up individual.